gep-methods/gep268/syllabus.md

 ## Software and Computation
-The course will use the two programming environments at the core of modern data science, statistics, and spatial data: python and R.  We are using both because having fluency in both is core to being a capable researcher in these areas.
+The course will use the two programming environments at the core of modern data science, statistics, and spatial data: Python and R.  We are using both because having fluency in both is core to being a capable researcher in these areas.
 Both have advantages and disadvantages, and we want to equip you to be able to take advantage of both languages.